NonoHM/nonohm.github.io/_posts/2024-01-26-THM-Security-Engineer-Intro.md

 ## Task 1 - Introduction

-Security engineers form the backbone a enterprise's cyber security.
+Security engineers form the backbone of a enterprise's cyber security.

 ### Learning Objectives